todun/workshop-temp/Lab-Guide2.md

 1\.
 Select the Amazon ElasticSearch icon from the main console page.

 2\.
 Create a new Amazon ElasticSearch domain.
-Provide it a name such as "Zombie-chat-logs".
+Provide it a name such as "zombiemessages".
 Click **Next**.

 3\.
 On the **Configure Cluster** page, leave the default cluster settings and click **Next**.